Automattic/woocommerce-payments/readme.txt

 == Changelog ==

+= 3.8.1 - 2022-xx-xx =
+* Fix - Fix JavaScript error in blocks checkout and Customizer.

 = 3.8.0 - 2022-03-02 =
 * Add - Add a preview of uploaded logo and icon on terminal card reader receipt settings page.
 * Add - Add endpoint to retrieve a file content via API.